Poisson process approximation for dependent superposition of point processes: The main theorem

-{\bf Proof.} {We employ Stein's method for Poisson process approximation established in Barbour~(1988) and Barbour and Brown~(1992) to prove the theorem.
-To this end, for suitable measurable function $h$ on $\ch$, let
+\end{Theorem} \begin{pf} We employ Stein's method for Poisson process approximation, established in \cite{Barbour88} and \cite{BB92}, to prove the theorem.
+To this end, for a suitable measurable function $h$ on $\ch$, let

-Then $\ca$ defines a generator of the spatial immigration-death process with immigration intensity $\bl$ and with unit per capita death rate, and the equilibrium distribution of the spatial immigration-death process is $\Pn(\bl)$ [see Xia~(2005, section~3.2) for more details].
+Then $\ca$ defines a generator of the spatial immigration--death process with immigration intensity $\bl$ and unit per capita death rate, and the equilibrium distribution of the spatial immigration--death process is $\Pn(\bl)$; see \cite{Xia05}, Section 3.2, for more details.
 The Stein equation based on $\ca$ is

 with solution